 I had forgotten it was even on my list but sure enough, at our last Christmas gathering, I unwrapped one.
 It was a Cuisinart Smart Stick Two Speed Hand Blender.

-Having never used one before I scoured the included book for recommended recipes and uses.
+Having never made anything with a hand blender before I scoured the included book for recommended recipes and uses.
 I even talked to a good friend about how he uses his.

 He was full of good tips.
 Including using it for everything from making shakes and protein drinks to mixing your scrambled eggs.